saviscoding/film-database/README.md

 	7. You should then see the server in your Servers tab

-# RUNNING THE PROGRAM
+## Running the Program
 You can run the program using Eclipse by navigating to the index.html file, right-click and select Run -> Run On Server.

-# USING THE RESTful API
+## Using RESTful API
 The RESTful API for this program is available at the following endpoint: http://localhost:8080/a-film-database/film-api

 You can use this API to retrieve, edit and delete information about films by sending GET, POST, PUT and DELETE requests to the endpoint using a program like Postman.

-# USING THE WEB APPLICATION
+## Using the Web Application
 The web application for this program is available at the following endpoint: http://localhost:8080/a-film-database/index.html

 You can use this web application to search for films and view the results in a web browser.
 Simply enter a search term in the search bar and click the "Search Films" button.
 The search results will be displayed in a table below the search bar.
 You can also add, update and delete films using the browser.

-# CODE STRUCTURE
+## Code Structure
-This program is organized into the following package structure:
+This program is organised into the following package structure:

 	- src/main/java/controllers: this contains the FilmAPI.java code.
 	- src/main/java/database: this contains the FilmDAO.java code.